cryptoexchangeEN/The-LION-Kingdom-Game/README.md

 InterBOxSpiderWeb.NET PRVPNRFAI.py 2025 - 2029 @RFOF-NETWORK BOxchain-extention

 # The-LION-Kingdom
-is The Third First Real Crypto Currency Game "Lion Kingdom" we (@Cryptoexchange.EN) @RFOF-NETWORK has been "Shadow Of The Metropolis" created as the First Real Crypto Currency Game before GTA6 main
+Is the Third First Real Crypto Currency Game "Lion Kingdom" we (@Cryptoexchange.EN) @RFOF-NETWORK has been "Shadow Of The Metropolis" created as the First Real Crypto Currency Game before GTA6 main